Puri (food): Dough variations

 The type of flour used in puri may vary.
 In regions where wheat is not common, wheat flour is mixed with local maize flour, jowar, or gram flour.
 Puri may also be made of millet flour.
+As some Hindu observances involve abstaining from typical grains, adherents of these fasts may make puri using amaranth grain.

+Kadak puri is made with a mixture of whole wheat flour and gram flour, as well as turmeric and chili powder.
+In the cuisine of Chhattisgarh, a type of puri called chausela is made of rice flour.
+In Kerala cuisine, rice flour and coconut are used to make a type of puri called nai-patthiri, eaten for breakfast.
+In Madhya Pradeshi cuisine, thedula is a puri made of wheat, gram, and spices.
+In the cuisine of the Malabar Muslims, a puri called nei pathiri, served on special occasions, has a dough of ground rice, coconut, and anise.
+In the cuisine of Delhi, nagori is a sweet puri made of wheat and semolina.

 In some recipes, purées of spinach, tomatoes, carrots, or legumes are added to the dough.
-Kadak puri is made with a mixture of whole wheat flour and gram flour, as well as turmeric and chili powder.
-In the cuisine of Chhattisgarh, a type of puri called chausela is made of rice flour, and puris may also be made of a dough with wheat flour, rice flour, and leaf vegetables.
-In Kerala, rice flour and coconut are used to make a type of puri called nai-patthiri, eaten for breakfast.
+A type of puri from Chhattisgarh uses a dough with wheat flour, rice flour, and leaf vegetables.
 In some rural parts of North India, sweet puris are made of a dough with wheat flour and the flowers of the mahura trees.

-In stuffed puri variants, the dough is rolled out, folded over a filling of vegetables and spices, then rolled out again.
-Masala puri is stuffed with spices and vegetables such as potatoes.
-Puran puri has a sweet stuffing with lentils, cardamom, and saffron.
-Gujhia is a sweet puri stuffed with milk, wheat, coconut, and nuts, and folded into a crescent.
-Another variant, largely popular in North India, is bedmi puri or bedai.
-It is prepared using stuffing of urad dal or moong dal paste.
-In the Indian state of Odisha, a large puri is made during Bali Yatra which is called thunka puri (ଠୁଙ୍କା ପୁରି).
+Puri-based chaats

 Many types of chaat that are served as street food consist of puri mixed with other ingredients.
-The puris used for panipuri are smaller and rounder, and are sometimes made crisper by the addition of semolina to the dough.
-They have a filling that may include chutney, potatoes, and chickpeas; different ingredients are used for regional variants such as golgappa and phuchka.
-Sev puri is another version offered as chaat, similarly consisting of a puri with a filling.
-Other chaats use thin puris, such as bhelpuri and papri chaat.
+Unlike the typical version, the puris used for panipuri are a few centimetres across and very round, and they have a hard texture due to using less water.
+They are sometimes made crisper by the use of semolina in the dough.
+Panipuris have a filling that may include chutney, potatoes, and chickpeas; different ingredients are used for regional variants such as golgappa and phuchka.
+Sev puri is another chaat dish, similarly consisting of a small puri shell with a filling.
+Flat puris—papris—also have a hard texture; these are used in other chaats such as bhel puri and papri chaat.
 In papri chaat, flat puris are topped with other ingredients.
-In bhelpuri, thin puris are combined with onions, puffed rice, and fried lentils.
-Bhelpuri is one of the most popular snacks served by street vendors in Mumbai.
+In bhel puri, they are combined with onions, puffed rice, and fried lentils.
+Bhel puri is one of the most popular snacks served by street vendors in Mumbai.